aconstlink/twitch_irc_bot/README.md

 [![CMake on multiple platforms](https://github.com/aconstlink/twitch_irc_bot/actions/workflows/cmake-multi-platform.yml/badge.svg)](https://github.com/aconstlink/twitch_irc_bot/actions/workflows/cmake-multi-platform.yml)

 ## About
 The bot is implemented in C++ and does build out of the box.
 The engine has very little dependencies and can run on Windows and Linux.
-The goal of the bot is to interact with users in the Twitch stream chat.
-This bot is intended to be used by the broadcaster itself.
+The goal of the bot is to interact with users in a Twitch stream chat.
+This bot is intended to be used by the broadcaster itself but could be used on any other channel.
 The bot uses the "Device Code Grant Flow" so all the data needed is stored on the device used and does not require any server.

 ## Dependencies
 Runing the bot requires [Curl](https://curl.se/) for secure connection to Twitch and the OAuth handshaking.
 Furthermore, Curl is also used to interact with the [Twitch endpoints](https://dev.twitch.tv/docs/api/reference/) for even more user interaction!
 So if Curl is present on your system, you are good to go.